Students living in the residence halls accept their responsibility to adhere to the Honor Code honorcouncil.haverford.edu/the-code/

 As part of the Haverford community, we are obligated to reflect on our own actions as well as the actions of those around us in light of their effect on the community and confront others when their conduct disturbs us.
 We must also report our own breaches to Honor Council if it becomes clear through self-reflection or through expressions of concern by others that our academic or social conduct represents a violation of community standards.
 We are obligated to report ourselves even if doing so may result in a trial and the possibility of separation from the college.

 When conflicts do occur, it is important to remember that the Honor Code requires students to try “to resolve conflicts by engaging others in dialogues that yield greater awareness for all parties involved.”
 Students are reminded that resources are available if guidance would be helpful or is needed.
-These resources include but are not limited to Dorm Resource Persons (DRP), members of the Honor Council, members of the Residential Life Committee and the staff in the Office of Residential Life.
+These resources include but are not limited to Dorm Resource Persons (DRP), members of the Honor Council, members of the Residential Life Committee, Graduate Assistants, and the staff in the Office of Residential Life.